BhavnaTandon/Files/README.md

-# Open the file mbox-short.txt and read it line by line.
-When you find a line that starts with 'From ' like the following line: From stephen.marquard@uct.ac.za Sat Jan  5 09:14:16 2008.
-You will parse the From line using split() and print out the second word in the line (i.e. the entire address of the person who sent the message).
-Then print out a count at the end.
-Hint: make sure not to include the lines that start with 'From:'.
-You can download the sample data at http://www.py4e.com/code3/mbox-short.txt
+# Write a program to read through the mbox-short.txt and figure out who has sent the greatest number of mail messages.
+The program looks for 'From ' lines and takes the second word of those lines as the person who sent the mail.
+The program creates a Python dictionary that maps the sender's mail address to a count of the number of times they appear in the file.
+After the dictionary is produced, the program reads through the dictionary using a maximum loop to find the most prolific committer.
-fname = input("Enter file name: ")
+name = input("Enter file:")
-fh = open(fname)
+if len(name) < 1 : name = "mbox-short.txt"
-count = 0
+handle = open(name)
-new = list()
+emails = list()
+counts = dict()
-for line in fh:
+for line in handle:
-    l1 = line.rstrip()
-    new = l1.split()
+    words = line.split()
-    if len(new) < 3:
+    if len(words) < 1:
         continue
-    if new[0] != 'From':
+    if words[0] != 'From':
         continue
-    print(new[1])
+    emails.append(words[1])
+#print(emails)
+for email in emails:
-    count = count + 1
+    counts[email] = counts.get(email,0) + 1
-print("There were", count, "lines in the file with From as the first word")
+#print(counts)
+Largestemail = None
+Largestcount = None
+for email,count in counts.items():
+    if Largestcount is None or count > Largestcount:
+        Largestemail = email
+        Largestcount = count
+print(Largestemail,Largestcount)